Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 • Cost

-• Limitations on Retention
+• Limitations on data retention

 • It only supports AWS: you can’t use CloudWatch log analytics to help monitor workloads hosted in other clouds or on-premises, leading to limits on the ability to centralize all log data and embrace Data Lake philosophy with other data sources